stroiman/obsidian-dev-publish/README.md

-# Obsidian publish note to dev.to
+# Obsidian publish note to DEV (dev.to)

 Obsidian plugin that allows you to publish notes as articles on dev.to

+> ![NOTE]
+> Articles are created in a draft state on DEV, so you can properly review them
+> before making them public.

 > ![CAUTION]
-> This plugin stores your dev.to API key unencrypted in the plugin configuration
+> This plugin stores your DEV api key unencrypted in the plugin configuration
 > file, stored as part of your obsidian vault.
 If you don't fully understand the
 > implications of this, don't use this plugin.
 >
 > This is important, I will repeat: Don't use this plugin if you don't fully
 > understand the security implications!

-This is very early release, but I think it _can_ be used, but you have to change
+This is very early release, but I think it _can_ be used with some caveats.
+E.g. you have to change the title of the article created.

+The list of missing features

 ## Follow along in the development process